 Myth: You should always carry a balance on your card to boost your credit score

 Reality: This is a persistent piece of advice that is simply not true.
-Credit card comparison website Magnify Money reached out to a former credit executive to settle the score on this one.
-According to them, on-time payment and credit utilization are two of the most important barometers of your credit score.
+According to Investopedia, on-time payment and credit utilization2 are two of the most important barometers of your credit score.
 While paying the minimum amount due on your balance before the due date won’t exactly hurt your credit, it certainly won’t raise your score.
 More importantly, it will incur interest payments, basically the same as throwing money away.
 You should always pay off your balance in full, every month and on time.
 If you must carry a balance, keep it below 30 percent of your credit limit.

 Myth: You only need one credit account